 Portrait photographer Maggie Woo interviewed an instructor for a pole dance fitness class, using video clips and photographs to create a portrait of her subject.

-Join us at the Animoto Challenge Facebook Group to share your video.
+Join us in the Animoto Social Video Marketing Community on Facebook to share your video.

-Portrait Photographer, Sue Bryce and Animoto launched the Animoto Video Marketing Challenge on Facebook to encourage, inspire and motivate photographers to start marketing with video.
+Portrait Photographer, Sue Bryce and Animoto launched a series of challenges designed to encourage, inspire and motivate photographers to start marketing with video.
 Participants create a video a month and post it to YouTube.
 This is an in-depth description of one of the 12 challenges.